apigee/apigee-edge-drupal/.github/ISSUE_TEMPLATE/bug_report.md

 ## Description
 A clear and concise description of what the bug is.

+## Apigee Info
+Please specify if you are using Apigee X, Apigee Edge, or OPDK.

 ## Steps to Reproduce
 Steps to reproduce the behavior:
 1. Go to '...'